opensciences/opensciences.github.io/format.md

     \section{Introduction}\label{sec:introduction}

-Note the following required changes to the IEEE styles:
+Note that SSJ requires the following modifications to the IEEE styles:

 + No biography entries at the end of the document;
 + No keywords before the start of the article.
++ Render bibliographies using the abbrv style (for examples see [here](https://verbosus.com/bibtex-style-examples.html).

 ### Markdown Files